 - Can I use my window cling outside?
 On cars, trucks or other vehicles?

 Clings are most typically used inside.
 Although they can be used outdoors, we don’t normally recommend it.
 If you are going to use them outdoors make sure to follow installation instructions and remove them before any severe weather.
 Due to their ability to be removed and reapplied quickly and easily using them outdoors can work.

 If you want them to display outside but be installed inside, select “Inside Glass” which means that we’ll reverse print your cling.
 You can then hang your cling on the inside of your storefront or window to be viewed by those outside or approaching your business.
 This method of printing accomplishes the visibility you want and keeps the cling out of the elements.
 However, make sure that your window isn’t tinted or the visibility of your cling will be limited.

-Similar to a storefront we do not recommend clings to be used on the exterior of any type of vehicle.
+We do not recommend clings be used on the exterior of any type of vehicle.
 They are not designed to be placed on cars and will fly off your vehicle if placed on it.
 We recommend our car decals or magnets for car signage.

 - What about the inside of my car or truck?

 - Yes, you can place them on the inside of your car or truck.
 If you want it viewed on the inside, do not select “Inside Glass” as an option.
 Conversely, if you want it viewed on the outside of the car, be sure to check the “Inside Glass” option when ordering.
 While we would still recommend a vinyl decal for a more permanent option using a clear window cling this way would still allow you to use them inside a vehicle for people to see the sign from the outside.